TheWizardsCode/Terrains/README.md

 Included in this repo are some Biome configurations for [Gaia Pro](http://bit.ly/GaiaProAsset) and [Gaia](https://bit.ly/Gaia2Unity).
 You can find the biomes in the `Assets/WizardsCode/Terrains/Data/Gaia` folder.
 Obviously you will need to buy Gaia and any asset packs they use to make use of them.
 See the README.md in each folder for links to required packs.

+For example, there is a Biome for the excellent [Tropical Forest Pack](https://bit.ly/UnityTFP) that you can see in action in our [Speed Build - Tropical Terrain using Gaia, Tropical Forrest Pack and Enviro](https://youtu.be/zciz3ZLNjJk) video.
+There are deeper dive videos on that channel too.

 # Enviro: Sky and Weather

 The `Assets/WizardsCode/Terrains/Data/Enviro` folder includes some profiles for Enviro.
 These make for a great starting point for your own work with [Enviro: Sky and Weather](https://bit.ly/UnityEnviro).

+If you are building a Tropical Forest then you can checkout our tropical Enviro profile in our [Speed Build - Tropical Terrain using Gaia, Tropical Forrest Pack and Enviro](https://youtu.be/zciz3ZLNjJk) video.

 # Vegetation Studio Pro